wjdonaldson/Project-2/README.md

 * HTML5
 * CSS3 - including flex grid
 * Javascript
+* Node.js
 * Express
-* Node.js
+* Bootstrap
 * MongoDB/Mongoose

 ## Getting Started:

-Click [this link](https://wjdonaldson.github.io/simon/) to load the application.
+Click [https://damp-caverns-98404-42a1560c1f01.herokuapp.com/](https://damp-caverns-98404-42a1560c1f01.herokuapp.com/) or [https://localhost:3000/](https://localhost:3000/) to load the application.
 Click Recipes to see a list of recipies.
 Log in with your Google account if you want to be able to comment on a recipe or add your own.

 ## Next Steps:
 * Tie reciipes to the user that created them